Hereford: Buses

+In 2023, Hereford City Council introduced a free, electric, inter-city bus service.
+As of 2025 the service is set to be axed by Hereford City Council, owing to the rising costs of the service.

 Cycling

 Cycling infrastructure in Hereford is maintained by Herefordshire Council and Sustrans.

 An unbroken shared-use path for cyclists and pedestrians runs along the western rim of the city, from Newton Farm to Holmer.
 The Great Western Way route crosses the River Wye using Hunderton Bridge and follows the route of a disused railway line.

 National Cycle Route 46 runs southbound from Hereford to Swansea.
 The route is signposted and unbroken; the next destination from Hereford en route is Kilpeck Castle.
 The route passes through Abergavenny and the Heads of the Valleys as it enters Wales.
 As of summer 2020, Sustrans proposes an extension to Route 46 running eastbound from Hereford to Worcester.

 National Cycle Route 44 leaves Hereford to the southeast and runs as far as Rotherwas.
 The route is incomplete; once completed, Route 44 will run to Ludlow Castle to the north and Cinderford, Forest of Dean to the south.
 The nearest bike park is the Black Mountain Bike Park.